 7. Affiliate Sales and Marketing

-If you already have a website or Facebook page that’s driving in targeted traffic, a great way to make passive income from the content you’re already creating, is through affiliate marketing.
+If you already have a website or Facebook page that’s driving in targeted traffic, a great way to make passive income from the content you’re already creating is through affiliate marketing.
 Clickbank, Skimlinks, are great affiliate marketing tools.
-Each time someone clicks on an item from your page or website, you get paid for it. \
+Each time someone clicks on an item from your page or website and makes a purchase, you get paid for it.

 If you have a knack for standardized tests and had no trouble acing the SAT, ACT or other college exams, why not start tutoring high schoolers on the side?
 Parents of all economic backgrounds are more than willing to cough out upwards of $100 per hour to the right tutor, if it means their son or daughter will get admitted to the college or university of their choice.